suri-codes/personal_website/src/content/work/twizzler.md

 ---

 Collaborating with Professor Owen Arden and peers on a novel operating system, specifically its security subsystem.
-Researching novel ways to incorporate information flow control into OS security abstractions in order to provide expressivity and stronger security guarantees.
+I'm also researching novel ways to incorporate information flow control into OS security abstractions in order to provide expressivity and stronger security guarantees.
 I wrote my [bachelors thesis](../../../public/thesis.pdf) on this topic,